 The saline inflows of November 2002 - March 2003 caused major changes to the hydrographic conditions in the deep basins between Arkona and the East Gotland Basin.
-Salinity in the Bornholm Basin and south-eastern Baltic Proper increased by about 2 psu.
+Deep water salinity in the south eastern Baltic Proper remains higher than in 2002.
+In the Bornholm and East Gotland Basins, salinity is again close to the 2002 level.

 Deep-water oxygen levels, from Arkona to the East Gotland Basin, were significantly better in autumn 2003 than in 2002.
-Conditions in the West Gotland Basin, Northern Baltic Proper and Gulf of Finland have worsened, with an increase in the extent of hydrogen sulphide.
+Since then, hydrogen sulphide levels have steadily increased again in the East Gotland Basin, though do not yet appear to extend as far as in 2002.